Rjais/day-14-assignments-kanishkagarwal6101/README.md

 ## Exercise 1: Combinations

 Create a function that takes a variable number of arguments, each argument representing the number of items in a group, and returns the number of permutations (combinations) of items that you could get by taking one item from each group.
-Each word in a sssentence must contain either:

--   At least 2 instances of the letter "s" (i.e. must be together ss), or...
--   Zero instances of the letter "s" by itself.

 ### Examples